panfiloveshow/meet/README.md

 npm run dev
 ```

-The API exposes basic endpoints to store users, meetings and transcripts.
-These are temporary in-memory stores meant as a starting point for development.
+The API exposes endpoints to store users, meetings, transcripts and tasks.
+Zoom OAuth is stubbed via `/zoom/auth` and `/zoom/callback` routes.
+All data resides in memory and resets on restart.